In this article:

 The Blue Cash Everyday® Card also gives you 2% cash back at U.S. gas stations and at select U.S. department stores, and 1% back on other purchases.
 Cash back is provided in the form of Reward Dollars that can be easily redeemed for statement credits, gift cards and merchandise.

 On top of all this, there's an especially compelling reason to seek out the Blue Cash Everyday® Card now, thanks to a very attractive introductory offer.
-With a 0% annual percentage rate (APR) for the first 15 months, you can transfer over balances from other credit cards or rack up a few one-off charges (for your wedding, say, or a dream vacation) and not sweat if they aren't paid off immediately.
+With an introductory annual percentage rate (APR) for the first 15 months, you can transfer over balances from other credit cards or rack up a few one-off charges (for your wedding, say, or a dream vacation) and not sweat if they aren't paid off immediately.
 Exceeding about 30% of your borrowing limit could ding your credit scores, but your scores will bounce back quickly when you pay down the balance, and 15 months gives you a generous amount of time to do that without paying any interest.

 You'll even get a $150 statement credit if you use the card for $1,000 in purchases in the first three months after you receive it.
 Oh, and the annual fee on the Blue Cash Everyday® Card from American Express?
 There isn't one.